GuillaumeDerval/UniCP/README.md

 - Supporting complex, too implementation-specific behaviors such as LNS.
 However, it should be possible to implement them in the application using UniCP.
 - Implementing constraints in the host language.
 - Exposing complex structures (such as sparsesets, ...) to the host language.
-Structures that should not be exposed to the user of the CP solver should not be available
+Structures that should not be exposed to the user of the CP solver should not be available.